certinia/mdapi-oauth-demo/Web Flow With External Server Posting Back/README.md

 The code consists of an Apex application and sample Lightning page.
 The sample uses the Connected App to perform a trivial Metadata read operation as a demonstration of capability to access the MDAPI.

 _DISCLAIMER_ This code is provided as a sample only.
 We do not recommend you use this code in any production system, it is provided for demonstration purposes only.

-## Branch Notes - Removing client information from Apex code

-This branch explores techniques to remove knowledge of OAuth Client IDs and Secrets from Apex.
-This allows these values to be rotated more easily.

-The first and most simple change is to send the initial request to the web server which redirects to the init URL.
-This is adequate if you are not using Refresh Tokens.

-The second change is to ask the web server to refresh on our behalf.
-The initial system accepts the refresh token and performs the flow again.
-The result is PUT to Apex as in the initial flow.
-This prevents a token being available by GET request so strengthens the system.
-It also results in the need for a new execution context to use the token.
-The sample handles this by retrying from the LWC client.

-A planned future change is to strengthen the refresh endpoint, either by requiring authentication to use it or using a surrogate for the refresh token.
-The surrogate is validated before the call to Salesforce.

 ## Context